Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/usage/artifact-fields.rst

 * we never compute twice the same node, if a user story is linked to two sprints, the release remaining effort add only one time the user story remaining effort
 * manual value break the calculation,
-* when calculation encounter a manual value we never computed children of node, we keep manual value for computation. permissions are not taken in account during calculation process, user will see the remaining effort global, even he/she can't see some artifacts.
+* when calculation encounter a manual value we never computed linked artifact of node, we keep manual value for computation.
+Permissions are not taken in account during calculation process, user will see the remaining effort global, even he/she can't see some artifacts.

 Example of computation work: